Institutional journey

 Governance-module positioning

-Aquaculture sits inside the Blue Governance Suite as a module alongside coastal restoration, marine ecosystems, fisheries governance, blue carbon, and marine spatial planning — not as a separate sector.
+Aquaculture sits inside the Blue Governance Suite as a module alongside coastal restoration, fisheries governance, and blue carbon.
+Marine ecosystem evidence and marine spatial planning act as shared evidence and spatial layers — not competing sector labels.

 Intervention templates